valeriu33/valeriu33.github.io/_posts/2023-03-22-san-francisco-city-of-the-disco.markdown

        height="550"
        >

-Next, let's analyze the time and the day of the week of the Larceny/theft crimes, from the graph below it's clear that most often these crimes are made on fridays, around 19 o'clock
+Next, let's analyze the time and the day of the week of the Larceny/theft crimes.

+The next graph represents the number of thefts reported to the police per hour of the day and each line represents a different day of the week.
+Select each line and compare the frequency.

+From the graph it's clear that most often these crimes are commited on <b>Fridays, around 19 o'clock</b>.

 <embed
        type="text/html"